RK-Balaji/ATM_Machine/README.md

 #ATM Machine

-A Miniproject on implementing operations of User Manual Of ATM Machine
+A Mini project on implementing operations of User Manual Of ATM Machine

 #Language